Create a phprc file via FTP

 Create .php directory

-3.3 - Create any subdirectories for the specific version of PHP you're creating a phprc file for.
+3.3 - Create any subdirectories for the specific version of PHP you're creating a phprc file for, such as 8.2 or 8.3.

 5. Right-click on the phprc file, and then choose View/Edit.